 Currently, the wizard framework allows for a limited amount of customization to the later stages of the Configuration Wizard, primarily the check settings, alert settings.
 These override options have been documented internally in the wizarddemo example code for the available options and how to use them.
 Future versions of Nagios XI may include options to skip entire stages, and allow for manual definition of hostgroup, servicegroup, and parent relationships.

 Finishing Up

-This completes the documentation on writing a custom wizard for Nagios XI.
-If you have additional questions or other support-related questions, please visit us at our Nagios Support Forum, Nagios Knowledge Base, or Nagios Library:
+This completes the documentation on guidelines for writing custom Wizards in Nagios XI.
+If you have additional questions or other support related questions, please visit us at our Nagios Support Forums: